linyaoli/linyaoli.github.io/notes/2016-03-07-backfill-systems.md

----
-layout: post
-title: A Typical Design of Database Backfill System
+# A Typical Design of Database Backfill System
-tags: programming
----

-status: WIP

 At some point, we may need to backfill new columns in a frequently queried table.
 Assume there are massive amount of records, and each record has blah blah..

----
-* TOC
-{:toc}

 Generate backfill audits
 -----------------------